vpdb/server/src/app/vpinball/README.md

 approximately in half.
 Textures are also streamed from the table file directly, so it's the export which takes the most time to complete.

-The exported GLBs are still relatively large, and further optimizations could get them down lot, but they are difficult to apply automatically.
-For instance, thousands of vertices for screw threads that aren't visible anyways could be completely removed or at least simplified.
+In order to furthermore reduce the size of the exported model, we apply Google's [Draco compression](https://github.com/google/draco), which gets the geometry size down to under 10%.

-VPDB might be able to provide a tool for detecting unusual amount of vertices in an uploaded table and reduce them.
+In short, we're able to get a VPX file of 190M down to just over 12M.
+Average size is under 10MB, varying from 1.7M (Robo-War) to 17M (TWD).

 A Visual Pinball table consists of many different items.
-The exporter supports all items that are visually rendered on the playfield.
+The exporter supports all items that are visually rendered on the playfield:

 ### Surfaces